The main sources of real estate law in Poland include:

 Real property investors should be aware of the provisions of the Civil Code that regulate the scope of freehold and leasehold titles to real properties.
 The Commercial Companies Code regulates the entities used as vehicles for real property acquisitions, and the Construction Law regulates the building investment process.
 Finally, investors from outside the European Economic Zone should consider the limitations set out by the Law on the Acquisition of Real Estate by Foreigners.

 In general, the buyer of a land is responsible for the clean-up of any contamination based on the land occupier’s principle of responsibility.
-There are certain defences that the buyer of the land can use to shift liability onto other entities; however, using defences often requires evidence, which can be difficult to obtain.
+There are certain defences that the buyer of the land can use to shift liability on to other entities; however, using defences often requires evidence, which can be difficult to obtain.

 Under the law, there is no obligation to carry out a soil surface contamination assessment.
 However, if the concentration of pollutants proves to be excessive, the public authorities can oblige the property owner to carry out a soil decontamination or remediation.
-It is immaterial whether the pollution occurred before or after the acquisition of the property.

 Therefore, prior to an acquisition and/or investment, especially in respect of brownfield investments, the buyer/investor should carry out a soil assessment.
 Additionally, it should also be verified whether the property is revealed in the historical register of surface pollution, or in the register of environmental damage.